ertgl/revy/README.md

 ### [Revy](#)

-A toolkit for building data-driven version control systems.
+A toolkit for building revision control systems.

 ---